Gooseberries are sharp and acidic – tart in May but may ripen more sweetly by July.

 - Feed regularly through the growing season with a fish, blood and bone fertilizer.

-RHS recommended as an excellent attractant and nectar source for bees and other beneficial insects.
+RHS recommended as an excellent nectar source for bees and other beneficial insects.